Pete Jenkins

-Pete Jenkins (born August 27, 1941) is a former American football coach and player.
+Pete Jenkins (born August 27, 1941) is an American former football coach and player.
 His coaching career spanned a 54-year period from 1964 to 2017 at the high school, college and professional level.
-Jenkins is revered as the greatest Defensive Line coach in the history of American Football.
-Having mentored numerous NFL and College defensive line coaches, He is credited with revolutionizing the way the position is taught and coached.
+Having mentored numerous NFL and college defensive line coaches, Jenkins is credited with revolutionizing the way the position is taught and coached and revered as one of the greatest defensive line coaches in football history.
 He spent a total of 22 seasons in the Southeastern Conference (SEC) and three in the National Football League (NFL).
-Jenkins coached in 14 bowl games and was part of two NFL playoff team appreances.
+Jenkins coached in 14 bowl games and was part of two NFL playoff team appearances.
 He also sent over 30 players that he coached in college to the NFL.

 Playing career

 Jenkins played football at Western Carolina University from 1961 to 1964.

 Coaching career

 High School coaching career

 Jenkins began his coaching career in 1964 as an assistant coach at Warner Robins High School in Warner Robins, Georgia and was also an assistant coach at Baker High School in Columbus, Georgia.
 From 1967 to 1968, he was head coach at Phenix City High School in Phenix City, Alabama.